 However, his wife was very dear to him, and he couldn’t keep it from her.

 “We’ve become rich!” he told her.
 “I found a jar full of gold coins while I was plowing the ground at the orchard.
 But don’t tell a soul!
-In a few months we will go to another town where no one knows us.”
+In a few months we’ll go to another town where no one knows us.”

 “Haven’t you heard?”